GautamGupta/bb-legacy-plugins/bbpress-moderation-suite/trunk/readme.txt

 == Changelog ==

+= 0.1 =
+* Moderators can now view the main Moderation page with a list of active moderation helpers.

 = 0.1-rc1 =
 * Mod Log now tracks unbanning as well as banning
 * IP addresses and CIDR ranges (from /16 to /32) can now be blocked